 The most charming village on Rhodes has a great mix of nightlife, beaches and history.
 Lindos boasts whitewashed houses lining car-free cobbled streets, a magnificent ancient clifftop Acropolis, and only a several hundred inhabitants.

 However, despite the local and traditional feel of the town, those looking for nightlife won’t have to travel as far as Faliraki; Lindos has its own selection of bars and restaurants which embrace fun times ‘till late.
+With such a beautiful balance, it’s a fantastic area of Rhodes for backpackers in Greece to stay in to get a bit of everything: history, authenticity, and mad parties!

 Things to See and Do in Lindos